NioTheFirst/ScType/run_results/README.md

 The expected results of ScType run against the projects in the dataset are recorded in the files in this directory.
 Specifically, each of the 29 projects has a file corresponding to the expected results from running ScType.
 The index of the project on Table 3 of the paper corresponds to the index of the file in this directory.
 For example, MarginSwap is the 1st project in the table, and its expected results are located in results1.md.

-Within each of the files is is the name of the project, followed by a numbered list of all the reported warnings by ScType, followed by a numbered list of true positive reports reported by ScType.
+Within each of the files is is the name of the project, a numbered list of all the reported warnings by ScType, an explanation of the first TP warning if there is one, and a numbered list of all the true positive reports reported by ScType.

 For each reported warning, a label is given in that follows one of the four formats: